anhinga/with-GPT-4/Claude-3.5-Sonnet-evaluation/understanding-my-superfluid-Julia-code.md

 *****

-But this has been very difficult to reproduce, no versions of LLMs has been giving the results of comparable quality since.
+But this has been very difficult to reproduce, no versions of LLMs have been giving the results of comparable quality with this code analysis since.

 Now, with Claude 3.5 Sonnet, uploading the code by copy-paste (paste resulting in creating an attachment in their interface), and then asking:

 `Hi, please analyze the Julia program I just attached.`

-The reply is interesting:
+The reply is very interesting:

 *****